syncfusion-content/blazor-docs/blazor/file-manager/SQL-database-file-system-provider.md

 ```

+To perform file operations (Read, Create, Rename, Delete, Get file details, Search, Copy, Move, Upload, Download, GetImage) in the Syncfusion Blazor File Manager component using the SQL database file system provider, you need to initialize the SQL database file system provider in the controller.

+To initialize a local service with the above-mentioned file operations, create a new folder named `Controllers` inside the server part of the project.
+Then, create a new file with the extension `.cs` inside the Controllers folder and add the necessary file operations code available in the `SQLProviderController.cs` found at this [link](https://github.com/SyncfusionExamples/sql-server-database-aspcore-file-provider/blob/master/Controllers/SQLProviderController.cs).
+Additionally, you can check out all the necessary file operation method details for this provider in the same GitHub repository.

 N> To learn more about file actions that can be performed with SQL database file system provider, refer to this [link](https://github.com/SyncfusionExamples/ej2-sql-server-database-aspcore-file-provider#key-features)